Ainhoa-Urtasun-UPNA/hohr-project-group-assignment-airlimp/TASKS.md

     Occupation: 11-1021.00 - General and Operations Managers
     Industry: 336310: Motor Vehicle Gasoline Engine and Engine Parts Manufacturing List of tasks:
-      - Review financial statements, sales or activity reports, or other performance data to measure productivity or goal achievement or to identify areas needing cost reduction or program improvement.See more occupations related to this task.
-      - Direct and coordinate activities of businesses or departments concerned with the production, pricing, sales, or distribution of products.See more occupations related to this task.
+      - Direct and coordinate activities of businesses or departments concerned with the production, pricing, sales, or distribution of products.
-      - Direct administrative activities directly related to making products or providing services.See more occupations related to this task.
+      - Direct administrative activities directly related to making products or providing services.
-      - Prepare staff work schedules and assign specific duties.See more occupations related to this task.
+      - Prepare staff work schedules and assign specific duties.
       - Monitor suppliers to ensure that they efficiently and effectively provide needed goods or services within budgetary limits.
     List of skills:
-      -Active Listening — Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.See more occupations related to this skill.
-      -Coordination — Adjusting actions in relation to others' actions.See more occupations related to this skill.
-      -Monitoring — Monitoring/Assessing performance of yourself, other individuals, or organizations to make improvements or take corrective action.See more occupations related to this skill.
-      -Social Perceptiveness — Being aware of others' reactions and understanding why they react as they do.See more occupations related to this skill.
-      -Speaking — Talking to others to convey information effectively.
+      -Active Listening
+      -Coordination
+      -Monitoring
+      -Social Perceptiveness
+      -Speaking
     Required credentials and years of experience:
     Job type: full-time
     Location: on remote
     Salary, benefits and perks:
       -Salary: 122.100$
-      -Benefits:
+      -Benefits: Health insurance and holidays
-      -Perks:
+      -Perks: Childcare assistance and performance bonus

 According to skillscape, managers do not show a high risk of automation (16%).
 Therefore, and taking into account our predictions, we are offering 3 vacancies for this job position (Availability = 1 and Demand = 4).
 There is a need of taking an upsizing strategy in order to avoid a missmacht.